Once you make the decision to start a dairy carrier business, there are several steps to follow before you can legally

 The program must outline the control measures and procedures in place to reduce or eliminate potential food safety hazards associated with the collection and transportation of dairy products.
-DFSV has developed a template that you can modify to suit your business.
+More information on developing a food safety program for dairy carriers can be found in the guide to Standard 4.2.4 Part 2: Dairy Collection and Transport Requirements

 If you intend to collect and transport milk for raw milk cheese you must address the additional requirements under Standard 4.2.4 in a documented and validated food safety program for DFSV approval.
 Further information, including a checklist of the additional requirements, is available here.

 Ensure you have the necessary skills and competency to manage food safety in your business.